PatrickW96/Script-Stopwatch/README.md

 # Script-Stopwatch
-html files programmed with JavaScript to act like a stopwatch
+Creating a stopwatch using simple javascript